jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 ## Show translated messages in the SvelteKit demo app

-To trigger a re-render of the page Header in the SvelteKit demo, I hacked the Counter.svelte component, to switch languages depending on whether the count is odd or even.
+To re-render the page Header when the language changes, I hacked Counter.svelte, to call `setLanguageTag()` whenever the count toggles beteween odd and even.

+> [!tip]
+> Normally users would change the language URL themselves, or it can be detected from the [browser](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language).

 ```ts
 import { setLanguageTag } from '../paraglide/runtime';